katsully/download-scans/README.md

 `py path\to\file\importAsset.py -f <filename>`

 This calls importAsset.py which takes the newly downloaded fbx files and imports it into the project.

+*Note, in downloadScan.py you will need to adjust the ip address in the client and server